kasjames99/nginx-2420/nginx-2420.md

 }
 ```

+Once copied, press `esc` to exit insert mode, and type `:wq` to save the file changes.

 Create a symbolic link to enable the server block by running `sudo ln -s /etc/nginx/sites-available/nginx-2420 /etc/nginx/sites-enabled/`.
 `ln -s` creates the symbolic link, and the `-s` flag specifies the link being created is symbolic.